Kingstalux/Vet-Clinic-Database/README.md

 # Vet Clinic

 > In this project I used a relational database to create the initial data structure for a vet clinic.
 I created a table to store animals' information, insert some data into it, and query it.
 Next, I used transactions to update and delete records.
 I also used my knowledge of aggregate functions and GROUP BY to answer analytical questions.
+In the next milestone of this project I added some new tables and added foreign key columns to my existing animals table to model one-to-many relationships.
+Afterward, I used JOIN to query the data.

 ## Built With